 With residential and dining services available on campus, clients can either live in the dormitories during their vocational training or commute to the campus daily, depending on their needs and circumstances.
 Rothrock Hall is available as a residential option for clients 18 years of age and older who require nursing and attendant care under the direction of a WWRC Physician.
 While enrolled in Vocational Training, clients have access to a variety of recreational services, including sports and extra curricula activities, chaplaincy services, and a selection of online and print materials at the Media/Resource Center.

-Workforce Training is delivered through instructional teams targeting three high growth occupational areas across the Commonwealth of Virginia: Business/IT; Manufacturing and Production; and, Services/Trades.
-Each instructional team is led by a qualified Instructor who dually serves as the Operational Supervisor for that occupational area, accountable for program and student outcomes.
-For documentation of WWRC's basis for compliance with the federal Career Pathways Program definition for its Workforce Training Programs, click here.
+Each program is led by a certified VDOE licensed instructor accountable for program and student outcomes.
+For documentation of WWRC's basis for compliance with the federal Career Pathways Program definition for its Vocational Training Programs, click here.

 In addition to these workforce training programs, WWRC's Vocational Training Department offers other courses that can be offered as "stand-alone" or delivered as part of an accredited workforce training program:

 While enrolled in a Vocational Training Program, clients have an opportunity to earn the Career Readiness Certificate (CRC).

 Projects provide realistic, future employment experiences.
 Instructors are responsible for determining what projects are compatible with the curriculum.
 All projects are curriculum-driven and meet vocational training educational objectives.
 Projects that do not meet curriculum objectives will not be accepted.

 Students complete all projects under the supervision of an instructor/evaluator who controls the quality of the instructional activity as much as possible.
 However, since all projects are performed as part of the instructional and/or assessment process, quality cannot be guaranteed; and the customer assumes all risk via liability signature.

 All projects must be paid for prior to removal.